What to Expect

 - The mold protocol can be provided to a mold remediation company of your choosing

-- Email the mold protocol and expenses to email@example.com for review
+- Upload the mold protocol and expenses through your online customer account

 - There are limits to mold coverage per your policy

 What if I find additional damage after the inspection of my home?

 Please have your contractor detail the additional damages in an estimate and provide photos of the damage.
 You’ll then need to upload this documentation through your online customer account.

 If I file a hurricane claim, will my rates be raised?
 Will you cancel my policy?

 A hurricane is an “catastrophe event.”
 Your rates will not increase and your policy will not be cancelled because you filed a hurricane claim.